jecnua/python-skeleton/README.md

           return jsonify(message='Hello '+name)
           <http://flask.pocoo.org/docs/0.12/api/#flask.json.jsonify>

+## Validation

     input_recieved = request.get_json(force=True)

-this will return malformed if it's empty or not json!!!
+This will return malformed if it's empty or not json.

-# app.logger.error(request.is_json) # Too strict as it's not specified
+    app.logger.error(request.is_json) # Too strict as it's not specified

 ## TODO

--   Add travisd
+-   Add travis
--   acqua docker scan
+-   Add acqua docker scan
--   allow to choose the project name
+-   Allow to choose the project name
+-   Import all new learning from the test